KILTprotocol/web3-login-demo/README.md

 Defining them is part of the set up of your project.

 The `.env`-file should be on the root directory of this repository.
+*This file maybe hidden.*
-It is include on the `.gitignore` list, so that the secrets that are contained never gets push to github.
+It is included on the `.gitignore` list so that the secrets that are contained in the file never get pushed to GitHub.

 The following variables are required: